Jackcwx/bad-characters-good-vibes/README.md

 #### Stretch

 1. As a user I want to be able to see comments and comment on characters
-2. As a user I want to be able to upload an image related to my project idea when I create it
-3. As a user I want to generate a character with an AI and see it in the character rotation
+2. As a user I want to generate a character with an AI and see it in the character rotation
-4. As a manager I want to be able to search for images from an image API with a search box
+3. As a manager I want to be able to search for images from an image API with a search box

 ### 2. Our tech stack